| Vol. 23 No. 8

 very important or essential to their choice of a college, up

+from about 38 percent last year.
 Since the economic meltdown was just beginning, John H. Pryor,

 managing director of UCLA's Higher Research Institute, which